capesoftware/bonsai-vplink/samples/lunarlander/chapter_3/README.md

 and you have a grammatically correct
 Inkling file that may or may not have actually trained.

-Since this is the last chapter, the files for this chapter are in the root directory for this sample.
+Since this originally was the last chapter, the files for this chapter are in the root directory for this sample.
 Use the lunarlander_sim.zip and lunarlander.ink from [the linked directory](../)